brndv/collaborative-zksnark/Readme.md

 # collaborative-zksnarks

 This is a repo forked from [alex-ozdemir/collaborative-zksnark](https://github.com/alex-ozdemir/collaborative-zksnark) but a second demo computation(fibonacci) is added in the [collaborative-zksnark/mpc-snarks/src/proofs.rs](https://github.com/brndv/collaborative-zksnark/blob/main/mpc-snarks/src/proof.rs).
-And the script [collaborative-zksnark/blob/main/mpc-snarks/scripts/print.zsh](https://github.com/brndv/collaborative-zksnark/blob/main/mpc-snarks/scripts/print.zsh) is adapted to run the demo and print some details of the king node in the mpc-snarks process.
+And the script [collaborative-zksnark/blob/main/mpc-snarks/scripts/print.zsh](https://github.com/brndv/collaborative-zksnark/blob/main/mpc-snarks/scripts/print.zsh) is adapted to run the demo and print some details of the mpc-snarks process.

 ### Run The Demo